 Crating/Kenneling: This is a great tool to use with your puppy.
 There may be a transition period for your puppy to learn that it is a safe place for he/she to be in.
 It will assist with house training your puppy, keeps your puppy safe when it cannot be supervised for chewing etc.

-Positive Reinforcement is helpful with crate/kennel training.
-Feed the puppy in the crate, give them treats, bones, etc inside it.
-They will associate being in the crate with good things instead of it being a punishment.
-I would recommend using towels or blankets in the bottom of the crate until you know that you can trust your puppy/dog to not chew up that brand new expensive dog bed.
-Towels and blankets are a lot easier to toss into the wash machine as well if there are accidents during training.
 If your puppy is not happy in the crate at night, a helpful tip is to place the crate next to your bed at night, then you can put your hand down close to the kennel so that the puppy can smell or lick your hand if they get upset and are crying.
 As hard as it is, letting them cry it out is often the best approach, they typically learn fast that it’s not the end of the world to be in the kennel.
 Make sure that if you do let them out due to crying, etc., that you let them out when they are calm and not crying or barking.
 If you don’t, they will think that it’s okay for them to carry on and then you will let them out which can then continue the viscous cycle.
-Covering the crate can also help them feel like they are in a more secure/secluded space and make it feel more like a den.
-This is a trick you can try if you just can’t get the puppy to settle into the crate after trying the above recommendations.

 I recommend removing any collars on your puppy when crate / kennel training to avoid any possibility of strangulation if the collar were to get caught.

-Toxic Foods & Plants: Foods:
+Toxic Foods & Plants:

 - Alcoholic beverages